Danogbans/Django-blog/README.md

   - Rich text editor for writing posts.
   - Slug generation for SEO-friendly URLs.
   - Display posts in a paginated list.
-  - Tagging functionality to categorize posts.
+  - Tagging functionality to categorize pos

 - **Comments**:
   - Add comments to posts.